From the Pastor - February 2019

 All are invited to join the United Methodist Women in helping to raise money for the mission work of the United Methodist Women.
 There are papers for the Legacy Fund available at the rear of the sanctuary to guide you each month to participate in this project.

 Remember - the Legacy Offering should be given to Betty Dunkelberger or Peggy Gundy by Dec.
 9th

 by picking up a "homeless bag" from classroom 4.
 Show others you care by passing them out to those you see asking for help on the street.

 United Methodist Men Meeting

 All men are welcome to come and join in fellowship at our monthly meeting and activities.
-The meetings are held on the 1st Tuesday of the month.
-February's meeting is the Tuesday, the 6th in Classroom #4.
+The meetings are currently held on the 1st Tuesday of the month.
+November's meeting is the Tuesday, the 6th in Classroom #4.
 All men of Neidig and the Community are welcome.
 Please note, that the time of 1st Tuesday is not written in stone.
 If you would like to attend UMM but that time does not fit your schedule, please contact Mike Emerick at Neidig (717.939.6921) and he will call you back to discuss what works.
 We are willing to change meeting time.

 Neidig's "Meals on Wheels"

 The "Meals on Wheels" team from Neidig Church is in need of more helpers.
 Drivers as well as runners are needed.
 It will only take up about 1 1/2 hrs. of your time for 1 day every 6 weeks.
 There is great satisfaction in helping your neighbors and serving God.
 Please see or call Peggy (number in directory) if you can help in any way or have any questions.